Mint-System/Odoo-Apps-Vertical-SaaS/license_ocad/tests/TEST_INSTRUCTIONS.rst

 - Show the licenses
 - Select license "L00004"
 - Open the "send message" dialog
-- Select the mail template "License: License Ulock"
+- Select the mail template "License: License Unlock"
 - Check if the generated mail is correct

+Mail license information:
+- Open website and by the "software license"
+- Open the sale order in the backend
+- Check if license information mail has been sent

+Mass mailing:
+- Open the mail template "Sale: License Information"
+- Enable the context menu
+- Open the sale order "S00021"